ReeceHumphreys/ReMesh/README.md

       y: [min, max]
       z: [min, max]
     operation: combine
+    passes: <int>
     reduction_ratio: <float between 0 and 1>
 ```

+- If the `passes` field is omitted, it defaults to 1. *

 ## Output

 The refined mesh is saved to the specified output STL file.
 If `--debug` is enabled, a visualization of the mesh before and after refinement is displayed.

+Logs are emitted via Python's logging module.
+Verbosity can be adjusted by setting the `--debug` flag or the environment variable `LOGLEVEL`.